Helping a drunk friend

 Try to make sure your friend makes it home okay, even if it means having them stay over at your place for the night.

-If your friend loses consciousness and can't be woken, call an ambulance.
-Find out more about what to do in an emergency situation.
+If your friend loses consciousness and can't be woken, call 000 for an ambulance.

 How do I know if my friend is in trouble?